Vaibhavsahu2810/SocialSpark/README.md

 ## 🧑‍💻 Technologies Used

-- 🤖 **Hugging Face Embedding Models:** For data embedding and analysis.
+- 🤖 **Chat gpt Embedding Models:** For data embedding and analysis.
 - 📦 **DataStax Astra DB:** For efficient vector storage and data retrieval.
 - 🧠 **Gemini & Langflow:** To build modular and scalable query pipelines.
 - 🐍 **Flask:** For backend API management and data flow handling.